 Internet services, mobile phones and associated phone plans are critical to break down the digital divide for people with disability and assist in ensuring access to essential services and information, connecting to communities, advocating for themselves and accessing and using assistive technology (see also smart watches below).
 The shortage of service and healthcare providers particularly in some rural, remote and regional parts of Queensland, mean people with disability have no option but to attend many appointments online.
 However, people with disability face barriers to digital inclusion.
 Many of the most vulnerable people with disability, particularly those with complex disability, psychosocial disability and intellectual disability do not have access to a digital device and cannot afford to be connected digitally in an ongoing way.
 These barriers are increased for First Nations and culturally and linguistically diverse people with disability.

 QDN is deeply concerned that menstrual products are not being considered as an NDIS support.
-There is a high risk of increased restrictive practices being enforced by service providers to repress or stop women’s menstruation.
+There is a high risk of increased restrictive practices being enforced by service providers to repress or stop people's menstruation.
 In addition, menstrual products such as period underwear have provided lifechanging outcomes for women with disability, their families and carers.
 They are essential for women with disability experiencing mild incontinence or where other menstrual products are not appropriate for their needs.
 Period underwear can support people’s self-image and enable them to participate in activities like swimming and water sport.
 Period underwear is currently claimed under the NDIS and included in OT assessments for this reason.

 Sex work, sex toys and sexual supports are critical to the wellbeing of people with disability.
 As recognised by the Federal Court in 2020, these are reasonable and necessary supports that contribute to holistic health and quality of life.
 The NDIS must continue to recognise sex, sexuality, and relationships within the context of disability and ensure access to a range of safe sexual supports and services that meet the diverse needs of NDIS participants.
 Additionally, some people with disability require bespoke sex education which is crucial for ensuring people with disability can engage in safe and healthy sex lives.
 One example shared by a QDN member is the importance of sex education and therapy for people who have Autism and are gender fluid or transexual.